 8. Toddler Jumps

 Like the push-ups above, this is not strictly a battle rope exercise – however, it is a part of this complete workout.
-Toddler Jumps are a core strengthener, a calorie-burner, and – perhaps most importantly – a mobility maneuver that prepare you for more battle rope exercises to come.
+Toddler Jumps are a core strengthener, a calorie-burner, and – perhaps most importantly – a mobility maneuver that prepares you for more battle rope exercises yet to come.

 3 sets of 20 reps.